tasdiqhasan/rhymes/Readme.md

-This repo is a collection of my favorite nasi rames.
+This repo is a collection of my favorite rhymes.